RuMurf/tunder/README.md

 - [ ] Support for HTTPS
     - Due to chrome's security features, audio can only be recorded by the browser over a secured HTTPS connection.
 As a result, this application currently only functions when run on the same machine as the server.
-- [ ] Native Android and IOS Client applications
+- [ ] Native Android and IOS client applications
+- [ ] Investigate machine learning aproaches such as deep neural networks

 <p align="right">(<a href="#top">back to top</a>)</p>